Aloo Ki Launji

 This sweet and sour curry is made using boiled potatoes and is flavored with tamarind, jaggery, and a few spices.
 This curry also gets a distinct flavor from the pickle spices like fennel seeds, fenugreek seeds, nigella seeds, black cardamom, and asafetida, which makes it even more delicious.

-It can be savored for breakfast, brunch, family get-togethers, potlucks, festive meals, or enjoyed for your regular meals too.
+It can be savored for breakfast, brunch, family get-togethers, potlucks, festive meals, or enjoyed for your regular meals.

 Ingredients

-Spices – Spices like fennel seeds (saunf), fenugreek seeds (methi), nigella seeds (kalonji), and black cardamom (badi elaichi) are used.
+Spices – Spices like fennel seeds (saunf), fenugreek seeds (methi dana), nigella seeds (kalonji), and black cardamom (badi elaichi) are used.
 These spices add a great flavor to the curry.

-Spice Powders – To add a little more taste and color, add some basic spice powders such as coriander powder, Kashmiri red chili powder, turmeric powder, and salt.
+Spice Powders – Add some basic spice powders such as coriander powder, Kashmiri red chili powder, turmeric powder, and salt to add a little more taste and color.

-Use Kashmiri red chili powder, as it will add a nice red color to the launji without making it too spicy.
+Use Kashmiri red chili powder, which adds a nice red color to the kanji without making it too spicy.

-Green Chilies – Adjust the amount of green chilies as per the spice level you like.
+Green Chilies – Adjust the amount of green chilies per the spice level you like.

 Tamarind Paste – It adds a great tangy and sour flavor.
 You can use lime juice in place of tamarind.